top of page

 On the other hand, sometimes people come to me with the fear that there might be something wrong with their kidneys because they must get up and pee multiple times in the night.
 Then I learn that they’re drinking water right up until bedtime.
 I recommend that they stop taking in fluids around six or seven at night, and a great deal of the time, the problem goes away.

-The prostate
+The Prostate

 Food as Medicine Tip for a Healthy Prostate

-Pumpkin seeds are an excellent food-as-medicine approach to prostate health.
+Roasted pumpkin seeds are an excellent food-as-medicine approach to prostate health.
 The oil in pumpkin seeds contain a male steroid hormone that supports healthy prostate function.
 Every man can benefit from a daily quarter cup or half cup of pumpkin seeds—starting as early as age to establish the habit.
 As men mature, those seeds plus herbal formulations can be very helpful.
 Ayurveda can be very effective for the prostate and its effects on sleep and health.
 Remember to stay appropriately hydrated to support healthy prostate.

-Ayurvedic health is a big picture
+Ayurvedic Health is a Big Picture

 Again, Ayurveda is never a cookie cutter approach, it works well because of the customization to each person.
 We’re all different.
 None of us has one single thing occurring with our health—nearly everyone has several factors that are acting together in unique ways.